 Review and publication of observational results:

-1. A Review Committee will be attached to each Analysis Group.
+11. An Analysis Review Committee will be attached to each Analysis Group.
 It will be responsible for carrying out the detailed technical review of analysis results and to vet claims made in talks and papers.

-The organization and operation of the Review Committee, as well as other aspects of the review process, are described in Attachment A to this MOU.
+The organization and operation of the Analysis Review Committee, as well as other aspects of the review process, are described in Attachment A to this MOU.

 All data and their interpretation will be held strictly within the membership of the Collaborations until the review processes outlined below are complete and both Collaborations have given their permission for public release.
 This is to be interpreted that no discussion of results or pre-prints may take place with scientists who are not members of the Collaborations or with members of the media, until the leaderships of the Collaborations have approved the release of the information.
+Willful dissemination of information in contradiction of these rules may be a basis for expulsion from the collaboration in question.

-1. Author lists are to be separately established according to the rules of each ollaboration, and maintained by them.
+12. Author lists are to be separately established according to the rules of each Collaboration, and maintained by them.
+Observational results papers will be published with one single alphabetical list of authors, referred to as "The LIGO Scientific Collaboration and the Virgo Collaboration".

 Organization of collaborative technical research